1. Gautama Buddha was born in __________.

 Explanation: Ashoka reorganized the Sangha and sent missions to Sri Lanka, Burma, etc.

-35. Ashoka’s son Mahinda spread Buddhism to:
+35. Ashoka’s son Mahinda spread Buddhism to__________.

 A) Burma